maelfabien/maelfabien.github.io/_pages/blog.md

 [NLP - I trained a Neural Network to speak like me](https://maelfabien.github.io/machinelearning/NLP_4/) : Having written over 100 articles, I trained a NN to write articles just like me.

 [DL - How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.

-[DL - Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.

-[Graph Embedding](https://maelfabien.github.io/machinelearning/graph_5/) : A practical introduction to Graph Embedding with Node2Vec and Graph2Vec.

 <center><a href="https://maelfabien.github.io/year-archive/#">See More</a></center>